kubeshop/botkube-docs/README.md

 ## Licensing
 The code snippets and the documentation is licensed under MIT license.
-BotKube name and the logo are copyright of InfraCloud Technologies.
+BotKube name and the logo are copyright of Kubeshop.
 See [LICENSE](./LICENSE) for the full license text.